LaserFlash/The-Finding-Of-I-Zack/README.md

 Library Discussion

 Saving/loading/info

 Author: Jesse

 Reviewer: Theo

 Tester: Bryn

     Take the current state of all elements in the game and save them to a file and also handle loading from a file.

 Items

-Author: Ryan.
+Author: Ryan

-Reviewer: Jesse.
+Reviewer: Jesse

-Tester: Theo.
+Tester: Theo

     Effect on player
     Position in game
     Maybe like a weight/size thing maybe?
     Health pickups

 Entities

 Author: Ben

 Reviewer: Ryan

 Tester: Jesse

     Health
     Position
     Behaviour - (This is it’s own library)
     Player
     Different enemy flavours, just cabbage things/bosses

 View
 Author: Bryn

 Reviewer: Ben

 Tester: Ryan

     Throws everything together
     JFrame or whatever
     Lots of panels
     Open menu pause menu etc.
     Show player score/health/equipped items

 Behaviour

 Author: Theo

 Reviewer: Bryn

 Tester: Ben

     AI movements etc.
     Keyboard input for player
     Collisions with walls/obstaTester:cles

 Other things to do

     Make it all pretty
     Make a story
     Add some phat beats maybe